 Places to eat and drink outside the venue

 There are so many places nearby to grab a bite to eat before your gig.
 Just down the road, middle-eastern inspired Babylon Restaurant is great for sharing and Brazilian steakhouse Tropeiro cooks all their tastiness on an open fire.
-If you’re after a few drinks before or after the mosh pit, try local favourite The Laurieston or Scotia Bar for good drinks and even more live music.
+If you’re after a few drinks try local favourite The Laurieston or Scotia Bar.